devbacon/Blink_Inpiration/README.md

-# blinkinpiration
+# Blink Inspiration
-Vue.js app used to capture those fleeting moments of inspiration
+Application used to capture fleeting moments of inspiration.
+Create notes, take images, draw doodles.
+Use these features to create cards that capture your inspiration in the blink of an eye.